 - As KONTAKT's Output mixer contains 1 stereo channel (st. 1) by default, it is necessary to add more KONTAKT output channels for their use with STUDIO DRUMMER.
 Add more channels to the mixer by clicking on the Add Channels button.
 STUDIO DRUMMER consists of 11 stereo channels (Kick, Snare etc.) so it is necessary to create at least 11 stereo channels ranging from st. 1 to st. 11 in the KONTAKT Output mixer.
 For information regarding how to create mono, stereo or multi-channels in the KONTAKT mixer please refer to this article.

 - At the bottom of each channel a button represents the current KONTAKT output channel assignments.
 Click on it to open KONTAKT's channel output configuration window and configure the signal path destination for each channel.
-For specific information on how to connect KONTAKT's physical out channels to AUX channels in your host sequencer (example: Logic Pro) please refer to this article.
+For specific information on how to connect KONTAKT's physical out channels to AUX channels in your host sequencer, please refer to this article (example: Logic Pro 9).

 - Load an instance of STUDIO DRUMMER in KONTAKT.
 Now that KONTAKT is set up with multiple outputs, it is necessary to connect the individual STUDIO DRUMMER mixer channels to each KONTAKT output channel.